maxkryschi/geoentropy/README.md

 ### O'Neill Entropy

-The ```oneill``` function calculates the O'Neill entropy, a measure of spatial organization, for a given 2D data matrix.
-The function processes the data by validating inputs, collecting adjacent pairs, computing entropy, and optionally plotting the data matrix.
+The `oneill` function calculates O'Neill's entropy, a measure of spatial association, for a given 2D data matrix.
+This entropy measure helps to understand the spatial relationships and organization of different categories within the matrix by analyzing adjacent pairs of data points.

+### Parameters:

+* `data_matrix`: A 2D numpy array representing the grid data.
+The function validates that the input is a 2D matrix.
+* `plot_output`: Boolean indicating whether to plot the data matrix.
+Default is `False`.

+The function processes the input data matrix, collects adjacent pairs of data points, and calculates O'Neill's entropy based on the frequency of these pairs.
+It returns a dictionary containing O'Neill's entropy, the entropy range, the relative O'Neill entropy, and the probability distribution of observed pairs.
+The function also provides an option to visualize the data matrix, offering a comprehensive view of spatial associations within the data.

 ```python
 from geoentropy import oneill